AbcSxyZ/open-models-candidacies/README.md

 Question of open models federation, iniate OMPO by an openness committee.

-Interaction with other OSPO/OMPO entities to explore open models & support the professionalization of open models players
+Interaction with other OSPO/OMPO entities to explore open models & support the professionalization of open models players through network like [OSPO++](https://ospoplusplus.org/resource/guide-to-set-up-a-university-open-source-programs-office/) (see OSPO guide).

 ## Define open source